Compass Charter School values the inquiry process and students at all grade levels engage in meaningful interdisciplinary projects.

 We view the arts as a channel for learning, communication, expression, and creativity.
 Teachers and arts specialists collaboratively plan integrated units of study and our schedule includes time for arts teachers to co-teach with each classroom teacher.

-We are an intentionally diverse school and we reserve 40% of our open seats for children who qualify for free or reduced price lunch.
+We are an intentionally diverse school and we reserve 50% of our open seats for children living in New York City who qualify for free or reduced price lunch.

 We are an inclusive school and we provide services for children with a range of learning needs, including children who are academically advanced as well as those who need short and/or long-term academic and/or social emotional intervention.
 We also offer a range of related services for children with identified special needs.